szabgab/rust.code-maven.com/pages/reverse-trait-for-strings.md

     - self
     - impl
 todo:
-    - move to a separate file
+    - implement reverse for numbers as well, just to show generics
 ---

 I wanted to see how to add a new trait to strings.
 I thought reversing would be a simple way to demonstrate this.
 Apparently, the implementation of the string revere I used